Here we have tried to compile the most common and some slightly lesser-known concepts in an up to date overview. Notice anything missing? Let us know!

 airtime | Airtime is a measure of the wireless capacity in a given area and is measured in percentages.
 Airtime is not limited to the actively used capacity of a network or access point and can therefore be entirely consumed by, for example, interference from nearby networks.
 See also: Bad Apple: How a Single Device Can Ruin Your Wi-Fi |

 access point | An access point has one or more wireless radios that allow other devices to connect wirelessly to connect to the internet.
 The most commonly used access points are wireless routers (routers with an access point embedded), Wi-Fi extenders, and separate wireless access points that sometimes have the capability to form a mesh network.
-See also: Router, Wi-Fi Repeater and Access Point--What's the Difference? |
+See also: Router, Wi-Fi Repeater and Access Point–What’s the Difference? |

-bad apple | A bad apple is a device that has so poor coverage that it consumes large portions of the wireless capacity (airtime) and thus kills Wi-Fi performance for everyone on the network.
+bad apple | A bad apple is a device that has such poor coverage that it consumes large portions of the wireless capacity (airtime) and thus kills wifi performance for everyone on the network.
 See also: Bad Apple: How a Single Device Can Ruin Your Wi-Fi |

 Beamforming | Also known as spatial filtering, beamforming is a technology that shapes/directs the wireless signal towards a wireless client/device to deliver a stronger signal. |

 band steering | A form of client steering, band steering is functionality that allows the wireless access point(s) to determine which frequency band a device should be connected to based on what the device supports and which frequency band will provide the better performance under the circumstances.
-See also: Why Band Steering Means Better Wi-Fi |
+See also: Why Band Steering Means Better Wifi |

-Clear Channel Assessment (CCA) | A wifi mechanism for determining whether a given channel is available / in use / subject to interference.
-See also "airtime". |
+Clear Channel Assessment (CCA) | A wifi mechanism to measure whether a channel is available / in use / affected by significant interference.
+See also Airtime. |

 dbm | Wi-Fi signal strength is measured in dBm, which is short for decibel-milliwatt.
 It is provided as a negative value, and under normal circumstances, signal strength close to a wireless access point will be around -30 dBm.
 See also: What is Good Wireless Signal Strength and How Do You Measure It? |